rstacruz/styletidy/README.md

 StyleTidy
 =========

 StyleTidy is a CSS file reformatter written by Rico Sta.
-Cruz.
+Cruz, released under the MIT license.
-It turns any valid CSS code like:
+It takes any valid CSS code such as the one below:

     #search
     #header { color: red; background: #ff0;} .item h3 {
       clear: left; position:   absolute;
       }

-Into something cleaner (the `clean` preset):
+And turns it into something cleaner (the `clean` preset shown below):

     #search #header          { color: red; background: #ff0; }
     .item h3                 { clear: left; position: absolute; }

-Or even (the `verbose` preset):
+Or even perhaps (the `verbose` preset shown below):

     #search #header {
        color:       red;